containers/automation/cirrus-ci_retrospective/README.md

 # Example Github Action Workflow

-On the master (default) branch of a repository (previously setup and running tasks in Cirrus-CI), add the following file:
+On the 'main' (default) branch of a repository (previously setup and running tasks in Cirrus-CI), add the following file:

 `.github/workflows/cirrus-ci_retrospective.yml`